mohamedokba1/ExaminationApp/README.md

 - Restore the NuGet packages used in the solution(EF Core packages).
 - Open SQL Server Management Studio and create a new database named 'ExamsDB'.
 - Restore the database backup file.
-- Update the connection string in the App.config file to point to your SQL Server instance and the 'ExamsDB' database.
+- Update the connection string in the App.config file to point to your SQL Server instance and the 'ExamDB' database.

 ## Steps to use the application: